25th the Best – Alive: Release and promotion

 On November 2, 2024, Universal Music Japan launched a website for Ai's 25th anniversary with the message "We are Alive!!!".
 On November 29, the website was updated, unveiling the Alive Tour, which began in May 2025.
 Alongside the tour announcement, Ai shared on social media she would be releasing a greatest hits album, 25th the Best – Alive.
 Universal Japan later announced limited copies of "Story" and "Happiness" on 7-inch single vinyls, which were released the same day as 25th the Best – Alive.

 Various editions of the album were announced with limited first press goods.
 The standard edition features 18 tracks while the deluxe version includes 34 tracks split on two discs.
 A limited three disc version of the album includes live footage from Ai's Respect All Tour alongside tracks from the deluxe version.

 On January 31, "Nakama", the ending theme song for Dragon Ball Daima, was added as a bonus track on the album.
 On February 19, 25th the Best – Alive was surprise released digitally.
-The digital release features the deluxe edition track listing as well as the cover art used on the physical limited edition version.
+The digital release features the deluxe edition track listing as well as the cover art used on the physical limited-edition version.

 Commercial performance

 Upon its digital release, 25th the Best – Alive debuted at number 17 on the Oricon Digital Albums chart.
 The album also debuted at number 15 on the Billboard Japan Download Albums chart.

-Since its physical release, 25th the Best – Alive debuted at number nine on the Oricon Daily Albums chart.
+After its physical release, 25th the Best – Alive debuted at number nine on the Oricon Daily Albums chart.
 It later fell the next day to number 11.
-The album later debuted at number 13 on the weekly Oricon Albums Chart as well as debuting at number 15 on the Combines Albums Chart.
+The album later debuted at number 13 on the weekly Oricon Albums Chart as well as debuting at number 15 on the Combined Albums Chart.
 On the Billboard Japan charts, 25th the Best – Alive failed to enter the Hot Albums chart, however it peaked at number seven on the Download Albums chart, becoming Ai's first top-ten album on the chart.